-Check out the full list of Sonos Five specifications, features and current pricing by clicking here -> Sonos Five
+Check out the full list of Sonos Five specifications, features and our best price by clicking here -> Sonos Five

 A premium soundbar is a great way to achieve high-quality T.V. sound without spending the money that a complete home theatre system demands.

 The Sonos Arc replaces both the Sonos Playbar and Sonos Playbase as the standard full-size soundbar option in the Sonos range, and is a notable upgrade.
 Aside from being Dolby Atmos compatible, the Arc also showcases more and improved drivers and speakers, as well as a sleek and sophisticated new design.

 It offers a stack of class-leading features and smart technologies such as Dolby Atmos, Trueplay, AirPlay 2, speech enhancement and phased speaker arrays to deliver crisp cinematic dialogue, dynamic midranges and impressive bass.

 This all comes from 11 digital amplifiers, 8 elliptical woofers and 3 angled silk-dome tweeters - all expertly tuned by Oscar-winning sound engineers to emphasise the sound of the human voice and deliver breathtaking sound effects.
 For those looking really expand their home cinema experience, you can easily add Sub and rears such as Sonos One SLs for truly epic surround sound.